 The files that already exist are kind of a standard, we are going through them in the following sections.
-A rule of thumb is that if you need multiple files for one action (for instance, 2 views: one for the API and a standard one), create a folder having the name of the file you want to split (here, a views folder with ui.py and api.py inside).
+The rule of thumbs here is that if you need multiple files for one action (for instance, 2 views: one for the API and a standard one), create a folder having the name of the file you want to split (here, a views folder with ui.py and api.py inside).

-4.8.1 config.py
+config.py